-5) Royalton Negril Resort and Spa – We stayed at the Royalton Negril, a beautiful property that just opened in January 2017.
+5) Royalton Negril Resort and Spa – We stayed at the Royalton Negril and our package was with Sunwing, a beautiful property that just opened in January 2017.
 Walking in, we were greeted with trendy furniture, comfy sun loungers, and the coziest beds we have ever slept in.
 The restaurant décor and furnishing was all super high end as well, which doesn’t hurt!

 Our fave restaurants on the resort were Hunter Steakhouse and Zen Japanese Teppenyaki, and towards the last two days of our trip, the Grazie Italian restaurant became an instant favourite, too.

 The staff at the resort was beyond nice, friendly and accommodating.
 Mainly, reservations – both with restaurants and with beach chairs.
 They had great entertainment for the whole family, including a magic show, kids talent show, adult game show and a Bob Marley cover band.